x-limitless-x/blakedrumm.com/_posts/2023-05-25-enforce-tls-1-2-scom.markdown

 ---

 ## Introduction
 This PowerShell script will allow you to enforce TLS 1.2 in your SCOM Environment to help you to secure your environment.
+(A big thank you to Kevin Holman for the original creation of his [TLS 1.2 enforcement script](https://kevinholman.com/2018/05/06/implementing-tls-1-2-enforcement-with-scom/), which this script originated from.)
 It will attempt to auto download the prerequisites if they are not present in the local directory (or if you set the parameter **DirectoryForPrerequisites** to another path it will check there).
 The script from a high level will do the following:
 1. Creates a log file to Program Data (`C:\ProgramData\SCOM_TLS_1.2_-_<Month>-<Day>-<Year>.log`).
 2. Locate or Download the prerequisites for TLS 1.2 Enforcement.
 3. Checks the SCOM Role (*Management Server, Web Console, ACS Collector*).